luishsilva/pup-e-picker-ts/readme.md

 ## Standard Requirements

-- [ ] Setup eslint
+- [ X ] Setup eslint
 - [ ] Pass all linting checks

 - To check if linting passes, run `npm run lint`

-- [ ] Format code with prettier
+- [ X ] Format code with prettier
 - [ ] State should not be duplicated
 - [ ] Variables should be named logically
 - [ ] No unnecessary console logs
 - [ ] No commented out blocks of code (Code comments are fine)
-- [ ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)
+- [ X ] Setup a github repository with your submission as the `main` branch, you will submit a link to this for grading (NOT A ZIP FILE)

 ## Typescript Specific Requirements